Guinea Grass: Politics

-The village was involved in the George Price Movement on the right to vote after the 1949 devaluation of the Belizean Dollar.
-Only whites and certain people of colour (those who owned land) could vote or take part in Government.
-In 1950 when the People's United Party was formed, the villagers supported the party, especially since the Rt.
-Hon.
-George Price lived in the village for a short period of time as a youth.
-They remained loyal to the Party until the late 1980s when Onesimo Pech, the first candidate from the village, decided to run for Area Representative of Orange Walk South for the United Democratic Party.
-Since then the village has been a strong hold for the United Democratic Party and has the biggest number of registered voters for the Orange Walk South Constituency.
+The village was involved in the George Price Movement, concerning the right to vote, after the 1949 devaluation of the Belizean Dollar.
+Up to that time, only whites and certain people of colour (those who owned land) could vote or take part in government.
+In 1950, when the People's United Party (PUP) was formed, the villagers supported that party, especially since George Price lived in the village for a short period of time as a youth.
+They remained loyal to that Party until the late 1980s when Onesimo Pech, the first candidate from the village, decided to run for Area Representative of Orange Walk South for the United Democratic Party (UDP).
+Since then, the village has been a stronghold for the United Democratic Party and has the biggest number of registered voters for the Orange Walk South constituency.

-The UDP has had the lead on village council election over the PUP, but in 2013, for the first time in the village history, a newly formed third party won the village council elections.
-The United Community Association of Guinea Grass (UCA) won over the three-time consecutive reelected UDP council.
-In this election, the PUP had no candidates to run for the village council.

-The village council was previously formed by a full UDP slate with a woman, Mrs. Myrna Santos, being elected chairwoman for the second time.
-The first elected woman was Mrs. Estella Perez-Santos.
-In 2019, after more than 20 years, the PUP won the Village Council elections full slate with Benito Uk becoming the new appointed chairman.
-The PUP is a centre-left party and one of two major parties in the country.
+The UDP had had the lead in village council elections, over the PUP, but in 2013, for the first time in the village history, a newly formed third party won the village council elections.
+The United Community Association of Guinea Grass (UCA) won, over the three-time consecutive reelected UDP council.
+In that election, the PUP had no candidates to run for the village council.
+In 2019, after more than 20 years, the PUP won the Village Council elections with a full slate, with Benito Uk becoming the new appointed chairman.

-In regards to the national elections, the village of Guinea Grass is a key village to win an elected seat in the House of Representatives, as the village has the greatest number of voters for the Orange Walk South constituency.
+With regard to the national elections, the village of Guinea Grass is a key village to win an elected seat in the House of Representatives, as the village has the greatest number of voters for the Orange Walk South constituency.
 Thus, winning the village indicates a high possibility for a political party to have a winning area representative in the north and a seat in parliament.